NightlyRevenger/TataruHelper/README.md

 #### English
 Powered by Dark Team

-Tataru Helper - application for translation of in-game texts in Japan MMORPG - Final Fantasy XIV.
+Tataru Helper - application for translation of in-game texts in Japanese developed MMORPG - Final Fantasy XIV.
 The texts are understood as MSQ, cutscenes, quests, NPC replicas, etc.

   - You can choose the source and destination language.
   - You can freely change the translator engine and use various translation methods.